I LOVE CORNWALL

 ● To raise awareness and advocate on "Sustainable Development Goals number 3", which is "Good Health and Wellbeing".

-● To encourage people to connect with nature because it benefits both our mental health and physical wellbeing.
+● To encourage people to connect with nature because it benefits both our physical wellbeing and mental health.

 ● To do something green and sustainable for our environment.